cedadev/jasmin-help-hugo-hinode/content/docs/mass/new-moose-and-mass.md

 **If you have a MONSooN3 AZ-MASS account, you do not need to request an AZ-MASS account for JASMIN.**

-1. You must be an existing user of MASS to request an AZ-MASS account (see 'How to apply for MASS access')
+1. You must be an existing user of MASS to request an AZ-MASS account (see [How to apply for MASS access](how-to-apply-for-mass-access))
-2. Email monsoon@metoffice.gov.uk from the email address you registered your existing MASS account with
+2. Email monsoon@metoffice.gov.uk from the email address you registered your existing MASS account with.

 ## Resources and Further Reading